Master in International Law

 For more information on the requirements for the Master in International Law, see the links below regarding admission requirements, courses offered and programme rules.

-More information on all of the Institute's Master programmes.
+More information on all of the Institute's Masters programmes.